bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Everything-You-Need-To-Become-A-Machine-Learner-3dd8f14814a1.md

 > <a href="https://medium.com/geekculture/bash-commands-that-save-time-920fb6ab9d0a" class="markup--anchor markup--blockquote-anchor">Bash Commands That Save Me Time and Frustration</a>

-> <a href="https://medium.com/geekculture/bash-commands-that-save-time-920fb6ab9d0a" class="markup--anchor markup--blockquote-anchor">Here's a list of bash commands that stand between me and insanity.</a>
+> <a href="https://medium.com/geekculture/bash-commands-that-save-time-920fb6ab9d0a" class="markup--anchor markup--blockquote-anchor">Here’s a list of bash commands that stand between me and insanity.</a>

 > <a href="https://medium.com/geekculture/life-saving-bash-scripts-part-2-b40c8ee22682" class="markup--anchor markup--blockquote-anchor">Life Saving Bash Scripts Part 2</a>

-> <a href="https://medium.com/geekculture/life-saving-bash-scripts-part-2-b40c8ee22682" class="markup--anchor markup--blockquote-anchor">I am not saying they're in any way special compared with other bash scripts… but when I consider that you can never…</a>
+> <a href="https://medium.com/geekculture/life-saving-bash-scripts-part-2-b40c8ee22682" class="markup--anchor markup--blockquote-anchor">I am not saying they’re in any way special compared with other bash scripts… but when I consider that you can never…</a>

 > <a href="https://bryanguner.medium.com/what-are-bash-aliases-and-why-should-you-be-using-them-30a6cfafdfeb" class="markup--anchor markup--blockquote-anchor">What Are Bash Aliases And Why Should You Be Using Them!</a>